 Species: Panthera pardus (leopard)

-Currently nine subspecies of leopard are recognized based on genetic analysis.
-There are a further two subspecies based on morphological analysis alone (not listed here).
+Historically up to nine Leopard subspecies (or lower classifications) were recognized based on genetic analysis, and a further two subspecies based on morphological analysis alone (not listed here):

 - Panthera pardus pardus - African Leopard